Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 All deaths

-The provisional total number of deaths registered in Scotland during the week of June 14 was 1,032 – a decrease of 61 from the number registered in the previous week.
+The provisional total number of deaths registered in Scotland during the week of June 21 was 1,058 – an increase of 24 from the number registered in the previous week.

 What are excess deaths?